Allied Health and Sciences Building, Room 203, 970.339.6500

 Entrance Requirements: Entrance into this program is determined through an application process.
 Acceptance through the application process qualifies a student for RTE 101: Introduction to Radiography.
 Strong math, science and sentence skills are a necessity for this program.
 This is a competitive application process; for further information please view and complete the required online orientation at www.aims.edu/academics/health/rad-tech/orientation/.
-This two-part orientation is available from January to September.
+This orientation is available from January through September.
 Final PROGRAM acceptance is based on successful completion of RTE 101.
 RTE 101 is offered every Spring semester.
 Program start is each Fall semester.
 The following are required for this program and are a cost to the student: criminal background check with no disqualifying offenses, drug screening, immunizations, and possible clinical on-boarding fees (specific requirements are subject to change).
-Contact Allied Health Advisors at 970-339-6251 for further questions.

-Registration Requirement: RTE majors in the program must have a department approval override from the department chair each semester.
+Registration Requirement: All courses with a prefix of RTE must have a department approval override from the department chair or program coordinator each semester.

 Potential Opportunities: The radiographer as part of the health care team is dedicated to the conservation of life and health and the discovery of existing disease.
 The Radiologic Technology degree can be a pathway to other imaging modalities.